 The Coromandel has enjoyed a quintessential relationship with kiwi’s since way back.
 Endless summers listening to New Zealand’s best music at the bach while searing scallops on the BBQ.
-Very occassionally The Coromandel features in international soundtracks such as Macklemore's giant hit as profiled below, plus a few local favourites that capture the good for your soul vibe.
+Very occasionally The Coromandel features in international soundtracks such as Macklemore's giant hit as profiled below.
+Plus a few local favourites that capture the good for your soul vibe.

 Can’t Hold Us, Macklemore & Ryan Lewis

 Seattle rapper Macklemore took The Coromandel to the big screens with the single Can’t Hold Us which went on to win Best Hip Hop Video and Best Cinematography awards at the MTV Video Music Awards.

 This epic tune introduces The Coromandel with an equally epic scene at Cathedral Cove before jumping to shots of a motorbike shooting across the Mercury Bay airfield and another feat. a pick-up truck more akin to a Beach Hop rally.
 Cathedral Cove Marine Reserve stars again with Te Hoho rock as the backdrop to the barber shop.
 Scenes of rowing an idyllic stream and an endless golden beach, most probably Opito, complete The Coromandel’s starring role to yet another soundtrack challenging the status quo.

 This popular New Zealand reggae band captured the essence of kiwis love for summer, The Coromandel and holidays in general in their song So True released in 2004.
 The Blackseeds includes musician Brett Mackenzie of Flight of the Conchords.
 For a good time, So True was the summer anthem played in baches across the length of New Zealand.